kgdunn/pid-book/univariate-review/univariate-review.rst

 	.. figure:: images/feedback-control-variance-reduction-reduced-svg.png
 		:width: 750px
 		:align: center
-		:scale: 50%
+		:scale: 50

 - If you do take feedback or feed-forward corrective control: you have to incur additional cost, since you have to process materials that are not to specification: this will require energy and time, reducing your profit due to the supplier's raw material variability.

 Dealing with variability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 So, how do we make progress despite this variability?
-This whole course, and all of statistical data analysis, is about variability:
+This whole book, and all of statistical data analysis, is about variability:

-- in the :ref:`first section <data-visualization-chapter>` of the course we gave some hints how to plot graphics that **show the variability** in our process clearly
+- in the :ref:`data visualization section <SECTION-data-visualization>` we gave some hints how to plot graphics that **show the variability** in our process clearly
-- in this second section of the course we learn how to **quantify variability** and then **compare variability**
+- in this section we learn how to **quantify variability** and then **compare variability**
-- section 3 considers how to construct monitoring charts to **track variability**
+- later we consider how to :ref:`construct monitoring charts <SECTION-process-monitoring>` to **track variability**
-- the 4th section shows how we can learn **variation in one variable might affect another variable**
+- in the section on :ref:`least squares modelling <SECTION-least-squares-modelling>` we learn how **variation in one variable might affect another variable**
-- in section 5 we intentionally **introduce variation** into our process to learn more about the process (e.g. so that we can optimize our process for improved profitability); and
+- with :ref:`designed experiments <SECTION-design-analysis-experiments>` we intentionally **introduce variation** into our process to learn more about the process (e.g. so that we can optimize our process for improved profitability); and
-- in the final section we learn how to deal with **multiple variables**, simultaneously extracting information from the data to understand how variability affects the process.
+- and in the :ref:`latent variable modelling <SECTION-latent-variable-modelling>` section we learn how to deal with **multiple variables**, simultaneously extracting information from the data to understand how variability affects the process.

 .. index::
 	single: histograms